 - Use balloons to make colorful frozen ice globes

-- Go downhill skiing
+- Go downhill skiing or snowboarding

 - Try kick sledding.
 Rentals are available at many regional parks